SamSam9090/syrianarchive-http/Pages/investigations/Eyes-on-Aleppo/Pattern-of-attacks-against-specifically-protected-persons-and-objects.md

 Incidents occurring in the Aleppo countryside, however, have not been focused extensively in existing reports, and will form the bulk of this section.
 An analysis of 43 collected and verified videos by the Syrian Archive found a total number of eleven (11) incidents in which hospitals were attacked.

 On 14 July in Kafr Hamrah, Aleppo, an attack on the only hospital left it permanently out of service.
-For this incident,the Syrian Archive has collected and verified four (4) videos.
+For this incident, the Syrian Archive has collected and verified four (4) videos.

 Two days later on 16 July, an attack against the Omar bin AbdulAziz hospital in Ma'adi, Aleppo was found to have occurred.
 For this incident, the Syrian Archive has collected and verified three (3) videos.
 The Syrian Archive has additionally created a 3D video showing damage to the Omar Bin AbdulAziz hospital through a process of scanning and processing digital images from one of the videos.
 See below: